-So often we hear "I don't do it for the awards" and you would be correct.
-We don't enter our events just to win awards or pat ourselves on the back, we enter them because in winning these awards, it creates pride in our council member base, in what they are doing, and showcases the many charitable works we are doing to our parishioners and community.
-And specifically, can create a great interest in other catholic gentlemen to join us as Knights because they see these works firsthand through the award.
-A great form of publicity and reach for your council is to have a state officer hand out these awards in a short presentation at a weekend Mass in front of the congregation.
+Remember, we don't enter our events just to win awards or pat ourselves on the back, we enter them because in winning these awards, it creates pride in our council member base in what they are doing and showcases the many charitable works we are doing for our parishioners and community.
+Specifically, awards can create a great interest in other catholic gentlemen to join us as Knights because they see these works firsthand through the award.
+A great form of publicity is to have a state officer hand out the awards in a short presentation at a weekend Mass.

-For your council to earn publicity award points, the specific items must be brought to the attention of the Publicity Chairman.
+For your council to earn publicity award points, the specific items must be brought to the attention of the Publicity Chairman (pr@kofcne.com.
+Send any publicity information for award consideration along with the publicity award form, photos and other information you deem necessary.
 This can be done at any time throughout the Fraternal year with a final deadline of March 1st in the year the award recipients will be chosen.